RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

     - Cannot file a claim or defense unless a win is possible
     - If one does file without a chance, it may be professional misconduct
   - Uniform Civil Procedure Rules (UCPR) Statement of Claim form
-    - Certification of ‘reasonable prospect of success’
+    - Certification of 'reasonable prospect of success'
       - Concerned reasonably on the basis of probable and factual view of the law that the claim has reasonable…
     - Lemoto vs Able Technical Pty Ltd (Lemoto)
       - Appellant: Lemoto was solicitor for third responder